mcdays94/cloudflare-booth-puzzle-do/README.md

-# Cloudflare Booth Puzzle (Durable Objects Edition)
+# Cloudflare Booth Puzzle - Durable Objects Edition

-This is a migration of the original Workers KV-based project to use Cloudflare Durable Objects for state management.
-The UI, routes, and API remain the same for compatibility.
+An interactive conference booth puzzle game built with Cloudflare Workers and Durable Objects.
+This is an enhanced version of the [original KV-based implementation](https://github.com/mcdays94/cloudflare-booth-puzzle), migrated to use Durable Objects for improved consistency, performance, and reliability.

+## 🎯 About This Project

+This application creates engaging puzzle games for cybersecurity conference booths, featuring:
+- **Interactive puzzle displays** with QR codes for mobile access
+- **Real-time submission tracking** with correctness validation
+- **Animated spinning winner wheel** for raffle selection
+- **Multi-conference support** with complete data isolation
+- **Professional admin interface** for conference management

+**Original Project**: [cloudflare-booth-puzzle](https://github.com/mcdays94/cloudflare-booth-puzzle) (KV-based version)

+## 🤖 AI-Assisted Development Disclaimer

+This project was developed with significant assistance from AI coding tools (Cascade/Claude).
+The AI contributed to:
+- Architecture design and Durable Objects migration strategy
+- Code implementation and debugging
+- Documentation generation (including this README)
+- Multi-regional test data creation
+- UI/UX improvements and responsive design

+While the core logic, requirements, and testing were human-driven, the AI played a substantial role in the technical implementation and documentation.

 ## What Changed
 - **KV -> Durable Objects**: Replaced `PUZZLE_KV` with two Durable Objects: